facebook/zstd/zstd_compression_format.md

 __Dict_ID__ : 4 bytes, stored in Little Endian format.
               DictID can be any value, except 0 (which means no DictID).
               It's used by decoders to check if they use the correct dictionary.
+              _Reserved ranges :_
+              If the frame is going to be distributed in a private environment, any dictionary ID can be used.
+              However, for public distribution of compressed frames, some ranges are reserved for future use :
+              - low : 1 - 32767 : reserved
+              - high : >= (2^31) : reserved

 __Stats__ : Entropy tables, following the same format as a [compressed blocks].
             They are stored in following order :